Plastic-Free Face Moisturiser: 4 Best UK Brands To Know

 Statistics report that 120 billion units of packaging are produced every year by the global cosmetics industry.
 The majority of which isn’t recyclable or easily recyclable.
 And much of this plastic packaging ends up in landfills and in our oceans, where it’s bad news for the environment.

 But where to start?
 Let me help!
-Over the last few months, I’ve thoroughly tested lots of plastic-free face moisturisers to help you find the right brand for your skin type.
+Over the last few months, I’ve thoroughly testedย lots of plastic-free face moisturisers, focusing on performance, packaging, ingredients, and value for money, to help you find the right brand for your skin type.

 The Body Shop Vitamin C Glow Boosting Moisturiser